Skip to main content

 April 17-20, 2023 | Hallmark Resort Newport | Oregon

-Come to the Rocky Mountain State Park Executive Conference!
+Welcome to the Rocky Mountain State Park Executive Conference!

 We're honored to host the Rocky Mountain State Park Executive Conference (RMSPEC) in Newport on the stunning Central Oregon Coast.
-Enjoy pristine beaches, rocky shorelines and coastal forests.
-The conference venue, Hallmark Resort Newport, faces the Pacific Ocean and is perfect for watching sunsets and walking along the beach.

 Wondering what you should see and do while you're visiting Newport?
 See a points of interest and shopping map for ideas.

+The conference block expired on March 31, 2023.
+Rooms at the Hallmark Resort Newport are subject to availability and best rate available.
 Call (855) 391-2484 to reserve your room at the Hallmark Resort Newport.

 Visit Hallmark Resort Newport for more information about the location, rooms, and amenities.